Resources - news, events, videos & presentations

 – Mainland China’s border with Hong Kong reopened on 8 January 2023, with high-speed train services resuming on 15 January.
 As of 6 February, the mainland-Hong Kong-Macau border has been reopened completely, back to how it was before the pandemic.

-– With China reopening for outbound travel, a number of countries around the world decided to impose restrictions on travelers from China as of January 2023.
+– With China reopening for outbound travel, a number of countries around the world decided to impose restrictions on travelers from China in January 2023.
 Countries requiring negative COVID tests from within 48 hours of departure for visitors from China included: Australia, EU countries, India, Israel, Japan, Qatar, South Korea, UK, and USA.
 Japan and South Korea limited the airports into which flights from mainland China could land.
 Morocco banned travelers from China altogether.

 – India dropped its pre-departure testing requirement for travelers from China on 13 February 2023.